johnhooks/johnhooks.github.io/src/posts/learning-typescript-optional-generic-arguments.md

 function toDecimal<TOutput>(dineroObject: Dinero, transformer?: (value: string) => TOutput);
 ```

-The intent was for `TOutput` to be inferred by the transform function's return type.
+The intent was for `TOutput` to be inferred by the transform function return type.
 The default argument to `transformer` is a function that returns a string representation of a decimal.

 <DocInfo>
   There is no explicit return type.
 Type inference in the function definition was relied on to provide the return type.